alan-conway/alan-conway.github.io/_posts/2016-05-25-autofixture-and-automocking.markdown

 }
 ~~~

-This will automatically create an instance of `Worker`, and will have done so by injecting mocked instances of `Foo` and `Bar` as constructor arguments.
+This will automatically create an instance of `Worker`, and will have done so by injecting mocked instances of `IFoo` and `IBar` as constructor arguments.

-If we want to Setup one or both of the interfaces then we can do so as follows:
+If we want to `Setup` one or both of the interfaces then we can do so as follows:

 ~~~ C#
 [Fact]